asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/a-theoretical-models-of-disability/index.md

 # A. Theoretical Models of Disability

+**Goal:** Characterize and Differentiate Between Theoretical Models of Disability, including the strengths and weaknesses of their underlying assumptions.

 * It's estimated that over 16% of people have disabilities - the world's largest (and growing) minority.

 ## 1. Medical Model